spacetelescope/style-guides/guides/software-versioning.md

-* If a particular feature of a new Python version is desired by a package, but it conflicts with the above rules, where possible an effort should be made to use compatibility functions or external packages (new Python features are often backported to older versions via external packages soon after the new Python version is released) to support the feature on older Python versions.
+* If a particular feature of a new Python version is desired by a package, but it conflicts with the above rules, where possible an effort should be made to use compatibility functions or external packages (new Python features are often back-ported to older versions via external packages soon after the new Python version is released) to support the feature on older Python versions.
   Where this is difficult or impossible, a judgement call must be made as to whether the new feature improves maintainability or feature support enough to